aspauldingcode/.dotfiles/README.md

 ```
 ## Updating the Repository
 We want to keep all our software, user profile settings, and operating systems environments in sync.
 Github and git-cli just happens to offer the most convenient tools to do so.

+It is now possible to update the repo using ONLY the following command:
+``update``

 ```bash
 # Navigate to the Repository Directory: